 Do horses dream?

-At some point during the night, we all dream and horses are no different in that respect.
-EEG’s carried out on horses indicate that, just like us, their REM sleep is when their brain is most active which supports the idea that they dream.
+At some point during the night, we all dream, and horses are no different in that respect.
+EEGs (An EEG, or electroencephalogram, records electrical activity in the brain) carried out on horses indicate that, just like us, their REM sleep is when their brain is most active which supports the idea that they dream.

 Just as is the same with dogs horses will twitch their legs and tail while they’re dreaming, some horses will even whinny while they’re dreaming.
 We can only guess what it is they’re dreaming about this phase of their sleep is essential for their physical and mental wellbeing as it helps to develop and improve their learning and memory.